Pedro Borges: Career

 Borges joined the youth system of National League side Yeovil Town in 2021.
 Borges made two first team appearances for Yeovil Town in their Somerset Premier Cup victories against Bridgwater United and Larkhall Athletic.

 Borges was a trialist at Exeter City in the Devon Bowl game at Axminster in January 2022.
 He made his senior debut for the club on 30 August 2022, after coming on as an 84th-minute substitute for Harry Kite in a 2–1 defeat to Newport County at St James Park in the group stages of the EFL Trophy.
 On 22 September 2022, he joined Southern League Premier Division South side Plymouth Parkway on a one-month loan, alongside teammate Harrison King.
 On 7 March 2023, Borges joined Southern League Premier Division South side Tiverton Town on loan.
+Borges was recalled from his loan at Tiverton Town on the 7 April 2023.
+On the same date, Borges made his inaugural EFL appearance as a substitute in a 0–1 defeat to Bolton Wanderers.

+In October 2023, Borges joined Dorchester Town on loan until January 2024.
+On 31 December 2023, Borges was recalled from his loan by Exeter City.

+On 5 November 2024, Borges re-joined National League side Yeovil Town on loan until January 2025.
+On 14 January 2025, Borges was recalled from his loan by Exeter City.
+On 16 January 2025, Borges joined National League South side Weston-super-Mare on loan until the end of the 2024–25 season.